 The Way Things Go was created to document an elaborate chain reaction between day to day objects.
 For the chain reaction, the duo utilized various common objects such as oil drums, old pairs of shoes, tires, ladders and trash bags.
-In the video, the household objects were recorded crashing into each other in a strange chain reaction that was powered by homemade explosions and collisions created from fire, water, and chemical reactions.
+In the video, the household objects were recorded crashing into each other in a strange chain reaction powered by homemade explosions and collisions created from fire, water, and chemical reactions.
 As the objects were exposed to the explosions, the deflating, dripping, rolling, tumbling and wobbling of these various objects created an interesting effect.

-Some of the actions between the objects were drawn out while others occurred extraordinarily fast.
+Some of the actions between the objects were drawn out, while others occurred extraordinarily fast.
 With the dramatic effect and high resolution of the images, The Way Things Go was designed to enlist the acquitted joy of noticing hidden life in commonplace objects, which is a feeling that is often experienced and reserved for children in society.

 Video: The Way Things Go (Der Lauf der Dinge), 1986

-When it was first released documenta 8, in Kassel, Germany in 1987, The Way Things Go was perhaps the most popular work displayed at the show.
+When it was first released at documenta 8 in Kassel, Germany, in 1987, The Way Things Go was perhaps the most popular work displayed at the show.
 The installation embodied numerous qualities and characteristics of slapstick comedy and thoughtful insight, which are all components that have now made Fischli and Weiss’s work among the most highly sought after and fascinating in the world today.
 The installation also highlighted a sense of illusion and conversion, as well as the dynamic interactions that take place between order and disorder.

 As the day to day objects included in the installation crashed, scraped and flew into each other with a persuasive impact, the audience found themselves witnessing a display that concurrently appeared primitive and postapocalyptic.
 In The Way Things Go, the strangeness existing between the audience’s investment as viewers and the pointlessness of all the actions and activities unfolding before them lent a witty and amusing edge to the installation.